 As a proximity marketing solution providers, if you have been using Google Nearby primarily, pushing an app may seem like an added step but the benefits outweigh the cons.
 An app allows you to ensure that your marketing campaigns are in fact well received as opposed to passive notifications that often went unread with Google Nearby.
 It also eradicates the issue of duplicate notifications which can annoy customers if they are in the same area for a long time like a cafe or a restaurant.

 1. No more generic notifications like Nearby: NearBee’s UI will morph to adopt the business’s unique branding

 With Nearby, there was no option for businesses to be able to give their customers a consistent brand experience.
-A future update of NearBee will ensure that when a customer walks into say Starbucks, the app icon, app colors and the in-app logo will completely change to reflect Starbucks’s unique branding.
-This essentially means that businesses that do not have an app or do not want to build one can still use NearBee to give their customers a unique and consistent shopping experience.
+A future update of NearBee will ensure that when a customer walks into say Starbucks, the app icon, app colours and the in-app logo will completely change to reflect Starbucks’s unique branding.
+This essentially means that businesses that do not have an app or do not want to build one can still use NearBee to give their customers unique and consistent shopping experience.

 2. NearBee will engage frequent visitors with promotions and loyalty awards unlike Nearby

 Nearby treated all customers the same.
 Businesses were not able to target their frequent customers with relevant content which can adversely affect customer loyalty.
 82% of US adults are loyal to brands and 62% of them report that having a personal relationship greatly affects their loyalty towards the brand (Source).
 With NearBee, businesses can foster a relationship with their customers pushing relevant promotions and loyalty awards to their frequent visitors.

 3. Notifications will no longer disappear with NearBee: Send updates to customers even when they’re out of the beacon’s range